abdullahoff/valentines-catan/README.md

 | Robber | Anti-Cupid |
 | Knight | Cupid's Arrow |

-First to 10 Victory Points wins.
-Your VP converts to Love Points for the Prize Shop where you can claim real prizes.

 ## Features

-- Full Catan game engine with all standard rules
+- Full Catan rules — hex board, resource production, building, dev cards, trading, robber, ports
-- Strategic AI opponents with smart placement, trading, and dev card play
+- 3 AI opponents with strategic placement, trading, and dev card play
-- Hex board with randomized tiles, number tokens, and 6/8 adjacency enforcement
-- Port trading system (3:1 generic, 2:1 specialty)
-- Dev cards: Knights, Road Building, Year of Plenty, Monopoly, VP cards
-- Longest Road and Largest Army tracking
+- Multiplayer — create a room, share the code, play with friends
-- Prize Shop with redeemable rewards
+- Prize Shop — win Love Points and redeem real prizes
-- Canvas-based rendering with confetti effects
+- Canvas rendering with confetti effects
-- Fully responsive — works on desktop and mobile
+- Works on desktop and mobile

 ## Multiplayer

-FastAPI backend with WebSocket support so Noor can play with friends.
-Game state persisted in SQLite.
+The game has a FastAPI backend with WebSocket support so you can play with friends instead of AI.

-### Setup

 ```bash
 pip install -r requirements.txt
 uvicorn backend.app:app --reload
 ```

-Open `http://localhost:8000` in your browser.
-Create a room, share the 5-letter code with friends, and they join from their browser.

-### How it works

-- Server owns the game state (no cheating!)
-- WebSocket pushes real-time updates to all players
-- SQLite persists games across server restarts
-- Empty player slots are filled by AI

-### API

-- `POST /api/rooms` — create a new game room (body: `{"numPlayers": 2}`)
-- `GET /api/rooms/{code}` — get room state
-- `WS /ws/{code}` — WebSocket for real-time play
+Or just play online — the backend is deployed on Render and the frontend auto-connects.

 ## Tech

-- Frontend: Vanilla JavaScript, HTML5 Canvas, CSS
+- Frontend: Vanilla JS, HTML5 Canvas, CSS — no frameworks, no build step
 - Backend: Python, FastAPI, WebSockets, SQLite
+- Hosting: GitHub Pages (frontend) + Render (backend)